alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

 Architecting database multi-tenancy is a [topic on its own](https://learn.microsoft.com/en-us/azure/azure-sql/database/saas-tenancy-app-design-patterns).
 At Alasco we store data for different tenants on the same tables and identify them either directly or indirectly through foreign keys.

 For a few years until now we had been using database joins on every query to filter the rows of each table that were in scope for the user making a request.
-But Postgres comes with [Row-level security](https://www.postgresql.org/docs/15/ddl-rowsecurity.html) and we surely wanted to try that.
+But Postgres comes with [Row-level security](https://www.postgresql.org/docs/15/ddl-rowsecurity.html) and we surely wanted to try it.
+If we could leverage the database management system itself for handling tenant separation, that would mean we would have one less thing to worry about in the application layer.

-After successfully implementing Row-level security in the parts of our codebase that use the FastAPI + SQLAlchemy stack we wanted to do the same for the Django stack.
+After successfully implementing Row-level security in the parts of our codebase that use the FastAPI + SQLAlchemy stack, we wanted to do the same for the Django stack.
 It all started as a hackathon experiment a few months ago, but now we can proudly assert that our Django codebase has become friends with Postgres Row-level security.

 Here's how we made it happen.